Italy stalls on Enel stake sale, may buy Ilva

 Earlier this year the government said 5 percent of Enel would be put on the bloc by the end of 2014 but that sale, along with those of other earmarked state assets, has failed to make the planned progress.

-On Sunday Economy Minister Pier Carlo Padoan told Corriere della Sera daily that the government “realized it needed more time” to get maximum value out of companies like Enel.
+On Sunday Economy Minister Pier Carlo Padoan told Corriere della Sera daily that the government “realised it needed more time” to get maximum value out of companies like Enel.

 “In 2014 we have sold a bit less than planned but I think we can make up for it next year,” he said.